soxueren/atsd/api/data/messages/examples/insert/messages-insert-multiple-messages-for-date.md

-# Multiple Messages For Date Insert
+# Multiple Messages for Date Insert

 ## Description

-Both messages will be persisted since date is different.
+Both messages will be persisted since the date is different.

 ## Request